 Dr. Steven J. Lee, co-chair of Kenyon & Kenyon LLP’s Chemical/Life Sciences practice group, has twenty-five years of experience representing companies in intellectual property matters.
 As an experienced chemist, Dr. Lee is adept at advising companies in the pharmaceutical, biotechnology, chemical and bioinformatics industries on all areas of patents, including litigation, interferences, counseling, and prosecution.

 Dr. Lee is recognized by several legal referral guides as being one of the leading life sciences attorneys in the world.
-Legal 500 describes him as possessing “extensive knowledge of patent litigation in the life sciences sector.”
+The Legal 500 United States describes him as possessing “extensive knowledge of patent litigation in the life sciences sector.”
 Additionally, he is listed as a leading intellectual property law practitioner in the 2014 edition of Chambers Global quotes his clients as reporting that Dr. Lee has “incredible prowess in IP – he is smart and very capable.”
 He has been named by U.S. News – Best Lawyers as one of the best New York patent law attorneys (2013) and named a New York "IP Star" by Managing Intellectual Property (2013).
 In addition, Dr. Lee is recognized as one of the world’s leading patent litigators by IAM 1000 – The World’s Leading Patent Practitioners where a client anonymously stated that Dr. Lee is “A tenacious lawyer who always does his homework” (2013).
 He has also been recognized by Chambers USA in the area of “IP: Patent” (2013), New York Super Lawyers (2012), and The International Who’s Who of Business Lawyers (2013).

 Dr. Lee brings his technical acuity to bear in a wide range of client matters.
 His patent litigation experience literally extends to products ranging from A to Z: generic versions of Allegra, Augmentin, Claritin, Gemzar, Hytrin, Neurontin, Oxycontin, Paxil, Procardia, Relafen, Sarafem, Seldane, Ticlid, Zantac and Zithromax; brand name pharmaceuticals including Duracef, Kadian, Lovenox, Ortho-Cyclen and Xalatan; as well as monoclonal antibodies for septic shock and against stem cells.
 Equally adept at representing clients whose innovations involve patents on bioinformatics and alternative methods for drug delivery, Dr. Lee has litigated cases involving DNA synthesis machines and transdermal drug delivery systems.